 It’s a real job, doing real work, making a real difference.
 You'll have 3 work rotations of about 6 months each in different parts of MPI, such as biosecurity, forestry, fisheries, food, agriculture, response, regulation or policy.

 The programme is about developing you – we invest in you to build the skills you need to succeed to accelerate your career.
 Why?
 Because you're one of us.
 You're whānau.

 - a recent tertiary qualification (applicants should have graduated no more than 2 years before the start of the programme)

 - to be a New Zealand citizen, permanent resident, or be an Australian citizen

-- strong analytical and problem-solving skills
+- curiosity and strong analytical and problem-solving skills

 - clear, confident communication skills

 - to be adaptable, committed, and focused on achieving